 -Resolve: Certain, Iron-Willed, Resistant, Many Mental-Stat and Social-Stat Based Defensive Powers

 -Resilience: Healing, Resisting Diseases, Resisting Injury, Resisting Toxins, Survivalist, Many Physical-Stat-Based Defensive Powers

 The character gains a number of Experience Points to spend on Specs, Powers, and further upgrades for his Stats and Skills.
 This XP total may vary depending on the needs of the Campaign and the starting desired skill level of the characters.
 Recommended Starting Skill Level XP:

 Stat Die: New Maximum Die Result x3

 Talent Die: New Maximum Die Result x2

 Power Mod: 6 per Rank of the power per point of mods.

 Costs given for Stats and Skills are to upgrade a die by one type.
 Thus, a character with a d4 in a Stat would pay 18 points to upgrade it to a d6.
 Later, the character would pay 24 points to upgrade their d6 to a d8.
-A character buying a new skill would pay 4 or 8 points respectively to purchase a new d4 in a non-combat or combat skill, then later would pay 6 or 12 points respectively to upgrade their d4’s to d6’s.
+A character buying a new skill would pay 4 or 8 points respectively to purchase a new d4 in a Talent or Area of Study, then later would pay 6 or 12 points respectively to upgrade their d4’s to d6’s.

 At the end of every session, the GM will award a number of experience points to each player based on the following criteria.
 GM’s may adjust this amount, or add or subtract additional criteria, depending on the needs of the campaign.